-Amy’s take: Martha Stewart knows a good thing when she sees one, and when she saw the Great Pumpkin Patch in Arthur, Ill. she knew she’d stumbled on something pretty spectacular.
+Amy’s take: Martha Stewart knows a good thing when she sees one, and when she saw the Great Pumpkin Patch in Arthur, IL, she knew she’d stumbled on something pretty spectacular.

 This 200-acre farm and the family that has owned the land for six generations have been featured on Stewart’s television show more than once, thanks to the more than 400 varieties of pumpkins and gourds grown in its 70-acre patch.
 I recently spent a crisp, fall day at The Great Pumpkin Patch and I was amazed to learn just how world-renowned this area gem is.
 A walk through the farm’s oldest structure revealed photos of pumpkins and gourds from the patch piled in a colorful mountain … on the White House lawn!

 It’s a bit of a hike out to Arthur, the heart of Amish country here in Illinois, but the trip is totally worth it.
 The family creates massive and amazing sculptures using pumpkins and other props (we happen to love the giant structure that looks like an Angry Birds board, with pumpkins and wooden crates), there are food stands that serve everything from ice cream to grilled sweet corn to fresh-cut potato chips, there’s a sweet shop, an old schoolhouse, a wagon ride through the patch, a gift shop and mazes galore.

 Kids will love the animals, parents will love the gorgeous and well-priced pumpkins and everyone will love the Homestead Bakery, which sells Amish treats (including Amish peanut butter, which I highly recommend).
 I was on the hunt for white pumpkins this year, and I found several varieties, as well as some pink ones to go with our traditional orange.
 And don’t forget the mums!